gvwilson/thirdbit/src/fiction/iffy/index.md

 then cried out as she struggled to get up.
 It felt like someone was using Mister Mishra's drills on her knee and shoulder.

-She kicked free of the bike with her uninjured leg and cried out again as she tried and failed to stand.
+She kicked the bike away with her uninjured leg and cried out again as she tried and failed to stand.
 Edson braked,
 fishtailed,